 Masuda participated in two out of the three IDOLiSH7 fan meetings held in 2018.
 He was the MC for the 3rd fan meeting – IDOLiSH7 Fan Thanksgiving vol.3 “Kimi to motto motto, ai o kataranaito!” – that counted with the presence of Yusuke Shirai, Atsushi Abe, Kensho Ono, and Soma Saito.

 Aside from his mc skills in the talk corner and acting in the live skit, Masuda performed live as part of the sub-unit, Fly Away.

 In October 2018, Masuda guested, alongside fellow seiyuu Atsushi Abe, on Kensho Ono‘s beer-powered talk show, “Kensho Ono no Ononomi“.

-Although it is something he no longer does, Masuda used to do modelling early on in his career.
-Perhaps the best known modeling gig of his was for Stylebook 2012 Spring & Summer feat.
+Although it is something he no longer does, Masuda used to do modeling early on in his career.
+Perhaps the best-known modeling gig of his was for Stylebook 2012 Spring & Summer feat.
 Naoki Yoshida.

 After debuting as a seiyuu he’s been using his modeling skills for each and every photoshoot he’s a part of.